patricklafrance/wmfnext-shell/README.md

 To do so, by convention, a remote module must only share a single file named `register.tsx` exporting a `register(runtime, context)` function responsible of registering the pages and navigation items of the remote module.

-👉 So, let's create a `register.tsx` file at the root of the remote module application.
+👉 So, let's create a `register.tsx` file at the root of the remote module application with the following files:

 ```
 remote-app